 Research Program: Speech and Language

-I hold an ARC Discovery Early Career Research Award (DECRA) that aims to identify the combination of factors that matter most in successful language learning.
-Ultimately I hope to tailor training proactively to maximise learning outcomes.
-My work on the effects of language learning has featured on
+In 2015, Antoniou was awarded an ARC Discovery Early Career Research Award in which he examined the combination of factors that predict successful language learning.
+He discovered that these predictors could be used to tailor training proactively to maximise learning outcomes.

 - Effects of language learning on the brain